Contextuality without incompatibility

 Recall that the notion of Kochen-Specker noncontextuality is defined only for projective measurements (i.e., those whose outcomes correspond to the eigenspaces of a Hermitian operator), and the context-independence of the ontological representation of a measurement is understood as the lack of dependence on what other measurement is implemented simultaneously with it.
 It is well-known that the notion of Kochen-Specker noncontextuality only implies nontrivial constraints on the ontological representation if the set of measurements under consideration includes some incompatible ones.

 By contrast, the notion of generalized noncontextuality provides a much broader scope of possibilities for assuming context-independence: namely, any two procedures which are operationally equivalent~\cite{gencontext} are assumed to have the same ontological representation.
-As it turns out, for unsharp measurements---which in quantum theory are associated with a positive operator-valued measure (POVM)---there can be nontrivial operational equivalences between the outcomes of one and the same measurement, so that generalized noncontextuality has nontrivial implications for the ontological representation of even a {\em single} such measurement.
+As it turns out, for unsharp measurements---which in quantum theory are associated with a positive operator-valued measure (POVM) that is not projector-valued ---there can be nontrivial operational equivalences between the outcomes of one and the same measurement, so that generalized noncontextuality has nontrivial implications for the ontological representation of even a {\em single} such measurement.
 For instance, consider the POVM $\{ \tfrac{1}{2}\mathbb{1} , \tfrac{1}{2}\mathbb{1}\}$ where $\mathbb{1}$ is the identity operator.
 The two outcomes of this measurement are equally likely on all states, and hence its two effects are operationally equivalent.
-By generalized noncontextuality, then, they must be represented in the ontological model by the {\em same} response function~\cite{determinism}.
+By generalized noncontextuality, then, they must be represented in the ontological model by the {\em same} conditional probability distribution~\cite{determinism}.

-It is the existence of such nontrivial constraints on the ontological representation of a single measurement that opens up the possibility of a proof of the failure of generalized noncontextuality without incompatibility.\footnote{ Note that the possibility is open {\em only if} the measurement is unsharp---any experiment involving a single projective measurement trivially admits of a generalized-noncontextual model.
-It suffices to choose the ontic state space to be isomorphic to the outcome space of the measurement, to represent the measurement by a set of response functions that are Kronecker-deltas on each ontic state, and to represent each quantum state by the probability distribution over outcomes it defines through the Born rule, a choice that ensures that the model is preparation-noncontextual. } We demonstrate here that this possibility is in fact realized, and it is realized in the simplest operational scenario, namely, a prepare-measure experiment.
+It is the existence of such nontrivial constraints on the ontological representation of a single measurement that opens up the possibility of a proof of the failure of generalized noncontextuality without incompatibility.
+Note that the possibility is open {\em only if} the measurement is unsharp---any experiment involving a single projective measurement trivially admits of a generalized-noncontextual model.
+We demonstrate here that this possibility is in fact realized, and it is realized in the simplest operational scenario, namely, a prepare-measure experiment.

-Our main result can be summarized as follows: \begin{theorem} From every proof of the failure of generalized noncontextuality in a prepare-measure scenario involving incompatible measurements, one can construct a proof that does not require any incompatibility. \end{theorem}
+Our main result can be summarized as follows: \begin{theorem} From every quantum proof of the failure of generalized noncontextuality in a prepare-measure scenario involving incompatible measurements one can construct a proof that does not require any incompatibility. \end{theorem}